 You may already have housing available to you simply by asking friends or family for a play to stay.
 If someone in your close circle of family and friends has more room than they need, you might be able to rent a room in their home for cheap.

 This arrangement will only work with the right mix of personalities and lifestyles, so talk out the details in advance before you move in.
+Finding people you want to live with is essential!

 As American’s, we tend over-consume just about everything including our housing costs.
 Try to live more minimally, in whatever your living situation is.
 This means cutting back on typical housing costs like the newest appliances or modern furniture.
 If you’re looking for the cheapest way to live, living minimally is likely the best method.